-- (2) If the batter strikes out, the runner is also out; and - (3) If the catcher's initial throw retires the runner and the batter does not strike out, the batter is not out and the interference is disregarded.
+- (2) If the batter strikes out, the runner is also out; and - (3) If the catcher makes a play and the runner attempting to advance is put out and the batter does not strike out, the batter is not out and the interference is disregarded.
 The ball remains live and other runners may advance.
 If there is an attempt by the catcher to throw and the attempt is aborted due to any illegal action by the offense, the ball becomes dead immediately, the batter is out and all runners return to the base occupied at the time of the pitch. - c.
 The batter-runner is obstructed after safely reaching first base.
 The umpire shall call, "That's obstruction," but shall allow the play to continue until all play has ceased.
 Award bases, if any, that will nullify the act of obstruction. - d.
 Batter-runner is obstructed before reaching first base.
 There are three situations to consider: - 1) Batter-runner is obstructed on a ground ball to an infielder.